-39. According to the 2017 Commission Decision, Member States should establish the threshold value for the number of new introductions of non-indigenous species (D2C1), and for the adverse alteration to species groups and broad habitat types due to non-indigenous species (D2C2), both through regional and sub regional cooperation.

-40. IMAP defines GES for CI6 as the decreasing abundance of introduced NIS in risk areas and proposes CI6 target as "abundance of NIS introduced by human activities reduced to levels with no detectable impact", but with no clear thresholds.
-Baseline information is still limited, particularly knowledge on state of environment before IAS introduction, as a starting point for any further impact assessments.
+- 41. According to the 2017 Commission Decision, Member States should establish through regional and sub regional cooperation the threshold values for the number of new introductions of non-indigenous species (D2C1) and for the adverse alteration to species groups and broad habitat types due to non-indigenous species (D2C32), both through regional and sub regional cooperation. - 42.
+IMAP defines GES for CI6 as the "decreasing abundance of introduced NIS in risk areas "and proposes CI6 target as "abundance of NIS introduced by human activities reduced to levels with no detectable impact", but with no clear thresholds.
+Baseline information is already developed by the MSFD (Tsiamis et al., 2021) and the process is ongoing within the IMAP, ensuring a synergy between both processes. still limited, particularly knowledge on state of environment before IAS introduction, as a starting point for any further impact assessments.